-FIG. 1 illustrates a cross section of winding of a magnetic field generating device for a magnetic treatment device.
-The magnetic field generating device may be constructed from litz-wire, wherein each wire is insulated separately.
-Each individual conductor is coated with non-conductive material 60 so the magnetic field generating device constitutes multiple insulated wires.
-Unlike existing magnetic field generating device conductors, the present magnetic field generating device is not made of bare wire e.g. litz-wire without insulation, or conductive tapes, conductive strips, or copper 65 pipe with hollow inductors.
-The insulation of wires separately is a substantial improvement, since this leads to a significant reduction of the induced eddy currents.
+FIG. 1 illustrates an exemplary embodiment of a cross section of winding of a magnetic field generating device for a magnetic treatment device.
+The magnetic field generating device may be constructed from litz-wire, wherein each wire 60 is insulated separately.
+Each individual conductor is coated with non-conductive material so the magnetic field generating device constitutes multiple insulated wires.
+Alternatively, the magnetic field generating device may be made of bare wire e.g. litz-wire without insulation, or conductive 65 tapes, conductive strips, or copper pipe with hollow inductors.
+The insulation of wires separately may be a substantial improvement, since it may lead to a significant reduction of the induced eddy currents.
 Power loss due to eddy currents, per single wire, is described by Equation 1 below.
-The small diameter of wires significantly reduces self-heating of the magnetic field generating device and therefore increases efficiency of the present magnetic treatment device.
+The small diameter of wires may reduce self-heating of the magnetic field generating device and therefore increase efficiency of the present magnetic treatment device.

 $$P{EDDY} = \frac{\pi^2 \cdot B_P^2 \cdot d^2 \cdot f^2}{6 \cdot k \cdot \rho \cdot D},$$ Eq.
-1 where: P{EDDY} is power loss per unit mass (W·kg-1); B_p is the peak of magnetic field (T); f is frequency (Hz); d is the thickness of the sheet or diameter of the wire (m); k is constant equal to 1 for a thin sheet and 2 for a thin wire; ρ is the resistivity of material (Ω ·m); D is the density of material (kg·m3).
+1 where: P{EDDY} is power loss per unit mass (W·kg-1); B_p is the peak of magnetic field (T); f is frequency (Hz); d is the thickness of the sheet or diameter of the wire (m); k is constant equal to 1 for a thin sheet and 2 for a thin wire; ρ is the resistivity of material $(\Omega \cdot m)$; D is the density of material (kg·m3).

-The individual insulation of each wire reduces eddy currents.
-The individually insulated wires may be wound either one by one or in a bundle of individually insulated wires so as to form a magnetic field generating device, which will serve as a magnetic field generator.
-The magnetic field generating device provides an improvement in the efficiency of energy transfer in the LC resonant circuit and also reduces or eliminates unwanted thermal effects.
+The individual insulation of each wire may reduce eddy currents.
+The individually insulated wires may be wound either one by one or in a bundle of individually insulated wires so as to form a magnetic field generating device, which may serve as a magnetic field generator.
+The magnetic field generating device may provide an improvement in the efficiency of energy transfer in the LC resonant circuit and also reduces or eliminates unwanted thermal effects.

-The magnetic field generating device may have a planar magnetic field generating device shape where the individually insulated wires may have cross-section wires with conductor diameter less than 20, 10, 5, 3, 1, 0.5 or 0.05 mm.
+The magnetic field generating device may include at least one conductor with a cross-section surface in a range of 0.0001 to 100 cm2.
+Alternatively, the cross-section surface may be in a range of 0.001 to 50 cm^2 , preferably in a range of 0.01 to 20 cm^2 , more preferably in a range of 0.5 to 1 cm^2 , even more preferably in a range of 0.1 to 0.75 cm2, most preferably in a range of 0.25 to 0.5 cm2.
 The wires are preferably made of materials with higher density and higher resistivity e.g. gold, platinum or copper.
-The diameters of the single wires should be minimal.
-On the other hand the total diameter should be maximal because of inverse proportion between the cross-section of all wires forming the magnetic field generating device and the electrical resistance.
-Therefore the ohmic part of the heat is then lower.
+The cross-section surface of the single wires should be minimal.
+On the other hand, the total cross-section surface should be maximal because of inverse proportion between the cross-section of all wires forming the magnetic field generating device and the electrical resistance.
+Therefore, the ohmic part of the heat is then lower.
 Eq.
 2 describes power loss of the magnetic field generating device: